-separately.
+The classic approach to compute isosurfaces is to apply the Marching Cubes (MC) algorithm [22] or one of its variants, such as [5], [11].
+Although robust and simple to implement, these generate surfaces that require additional processing steps to improve triangle quality and mesh size.
+All of these algorithms are cell-based: they work by iteratively examining each cell of the grid on which the scalar function f is defined, and producing a triangulation for each cell separately.
 These triangulations are created in such a way that when they are connected together, they produce a watertight manifold mesh [25].
 The simplicity of these methods allows robust and efficient algorithms, which have been expanded and extended in significant ways [2], [7], [20], [36].
-Among these techniques are optimization strategies that are orders of magnitude faster than the original algorithm and can work on data of arbitrarily large sizes.
-However, they still produce low-quality triangles.
+Among these techniques are optimization strategies that are orders of magnitude faster than the original algorithm, and can work on data of arbitrarily large sizes.
+However, they still produce low quality triangles.

 In this paper, we address the issue of improving the quality of the worst triangle generated by MC.
-Fig. 1 illustrates a comparison of MC against several other strategies, showing triangle quality, as well as the histogram of triangle qualities and Hausdorff distances between the mesh generated by each approach and the original MC mesh (as measured by Metro [8]).
-The red line in the histograms shows the quality of the worst triangle.
+Figure 1 illustrates a comparison of MC against several other strategies, showing triangle quality, as well as the histogram of triangle qualities and Hausdorff distances between the mesh generated by each approach and the original MC mesh (as measured by Metro [8]).
+The red line in the histograms show the quality of the worst triangle.
 In essence, that is the measure we are interested in, since it often dictates the quality of the simulations performed on the mesh [30].

 We show in this paper a novel method to improve the quality of the triangle mesh generated by MC, by modifying the MC sampling grid in a very simple and intuitive way.
-We call our method Marching Cubes using Edge Transformations (Macet).
+We call our method Marching Cubes with Edge Transformations (Macet).
 Macet generates a mesh with identical connectivity to the MC mesh, which is very close to the MC mesh as measured by Hausdorff distance.
-Most importantly, it consistently generates meshes whose worst triangles are well above the current state-of-the art techniques.
+Most importantly, it consistently generates meshes whose worst triangles are well above the current state-ofthe art techniques.
 Macet is simple to implement and very fast.
 Although we have no lower bound proof for the triangle quality in the general case, we provide extensive experimental evidence and a fully open-source implementation.